Novato, CA

 I had a curious, exploratory nature and even though I found my pot of gold in music, I was restless and relentless in following the whatever yellow brick road

 that promised to bring me to Oz.
-This was a vein of ore so rich that I could barely process it and seemed to have suprising twists and delightful characters.
+I had stumbled/been led to a vein of ore so rich that I could barely process it and seemed to have suprising twists and delightful characters.

 Plus, it was beautiful.
 I love stuff like this.
 It has symmetry, delicacy and meaning - not to mention a higher purpose.
 It's not just pretty paintings.